 I've always taken pride in not being a unidimensional person.
 So while I do what I do to earn a living there is more to me than just work.
 I have a passion for photography.
 Black and white street photography to be exact, with a little color thrown in to keep things lively.
-You can see some of my work by going to my portfolio page.
+You can see some of my portfolio by going to the Portfolio link in the menu at he top of this page.
 I'll keep this updated as I make photographs that I think are good enough.

 Finally, there is my ongoing photo documentary project known as "The Invisible Ones."
 I am doing this to create and raise awareness about the large and growing population of homeless and mentally ill persons who live on the streets in the Washington, DC metropolitan area.
 In my long ago previous career as a social worker I spent eighteen years getting to know these folks and the problems they face just surviving day-to-day.
-Very little has changed for the better with this population and in many ways it is worse now than ever before.
+Very little has changed for the better and in many ways it is worse now than ever before.
 The title, "Invisible Ones" comes from the simple observation that as you watch the herd of morning commuters on any busy Washington, DC street, you will see them pass by these folks as if they were part of the landscape or not there at all … invisible.
 You can see the entire collection by visiting "The Invisible Ones."